-• It continues to be recommended that students complete their thesis proposal meeting during their third semester and defend their theses in the fourth semester.
-Approval of the research proposal, or at the very least, a pre-proposal should occur before data

-- collection begins for original research or before data analysis commences when using existing data. - It is also recommended that a better communication mechanism be established so that the Graduate Coordinator and School Director are better informed about the timing of students' final examinations.
+- It continues to be recommended that students complete their thesis proposal meeting during their third semester and defend their theses in the fourth semester.
+Approval of the research proposal, or at the very least, a pre-proposal should occur before data collection begins for original research or before data analysis commences when using existing data. - It is also recommended that a better communication mechanism be established so that graduate students and advisors submit all forms required by the school and graduate school in a timely manner.